usnistgov/OSCAL/docs/content/documentation/schemas/datatypes.md

 ### dateTime-with-timezone

-A string containing a date and time formatted acording to "date-time" as defined [RFC3339](https://tools.ietf.org/html/rfc3339#section-5.6).
+A string containing a date and time formatted according to "date-time" as defined [RFC3339](https://tools.ietf.org/html/rfc3339#section-5.6).
 This type requires that the time-offset (timezone) is always provided.
 This use of timezone ensure that date/time information that is exchanged across timezones is non-ambiguous.

 For example: